confio/ts-relayer/spec/ibc-setup.md

 mnemonic: 'your codes here...'
 ```

-It will then output the relayers addresses on each chain on standard out and request the admin to fill those
+It will then output the relayers addresses on each chain on standard out and request the admin to fill those addresses with funds.

-addresses with funds.
+The idea is that you can initialize a home dir with default registry file using `ibc-setup init`, make adjustments and then run the command again with `--src` and `--dest` flags to generate configuration file (`app.yaml`).

 ### ics20